 Wirecast here also shows you the fully concatenated URL which mirrors the structure below.

 Once the streamer is fired up and running, you’ll see a bitrate appear in the HyperCaster feed configuration page.

 RTMP Pull: Since the stream is “ready to pull” all you have to do is configure the HyperCaster to go retrieve that stream and pull it into the system.
 The example below would mirror the format for how the CloudCast system works using an Akamai style URL.

 Once the stream has been added to the HyperCaster it will begin pulling it in, if it’s available.
 You will see a bitrate listed if the stream is present.
-Note: the stream is ALWAYS pulling regardless of it’s status on a channel unless it’s “disabled.”
+Note: the stream is ALWAYS pulling regardless of it’s status on a channel unless it’s “stopped.”
 This means if you have limited download bandwidth at the station you need to be aware of how many active streams, both push and pull (but especially pull) are active at any given time.

 Mux Rate and Streaming in IPTV Plants

 As is true with any encoded video, there is latency involved with the RTMP receive feature of the HyperCaster.
-In our testing we’ve found there is between 4 and 17 seconds of latency, depending on the encoder and network conditions, between “real time” and “channel delivery.”
+In our testing we’ve found there is between a few and 15 seconds of latency, depending on the encoder and network conditions, between “real time” and “channel delivery.”
 Latency should be expected and accommodated when scheduling and going live while using the RTMP ingest feature of the Hypercaster.
 This may mean you schedule the event to start later than it actually does, or you start your live shoot earlier than the actual start time.
 If you’re not using a direct connection to the Hypercaster (push process), and are instead pulling a stream from a CDN or OPV (Online Video Platform), latency could be considerably greater.